hkatez/SI-507-final-project/README.md

 # SI-507-final-project

-Data sources:
+## Data sources
 The Open Movie Database(Through Web API)
     You need to apply for API key(http://www.omdbapi.com/apikey.aspx) And put the API key into secret.py like this: omdb_api=yourkey http://www.imdb.com/(Crawling multiple pages)

-Installation of Third party Library needed to run the program:
+## Installation of Third party Library needed to run the program:
 To install using pip, enter the following command at a Bash or Windows command prompt: pip install beautifulsoup4 pip install requests pip install bokeh

-Brief description of code structure: ui.py   using Bokeh to construct the web-based GUI class app
+## Brief description of code structure
+ui.py   using Bokeh to construct the web-based GUI class app
     get_layout_query: generate the gui layout